 Booth, Mercy Lewis, Susanna Sheldon, Jemima Rea, Mary Warren, Mary Walcott and

 Elizabeth Hubbard.
-With downcast eyes and folded hands
+With downcast eyes and folded hands, they appeared

 demure; inwardly they were experiencing emotions quite different from anything